Clio Logo

 Entranceway to El Centro Español de Tampa.
 Note the Moorish influence in the architecture.

-In 1891, Spanish immigrants banded together to create social aid and cultural organizations for residents and arrivals from Spain, Cuba and other Spanish-speaking, Latin nations.
+In 1891, Spanish immigrants banded together to create social aid and cultural organizations for residents and arrivals from Spain, Cuba and other Spanish-speaking Latin nations.
 This particular society building was to serve as a model for others that were planned for the future in Ybor City, Tampa and other areas of Florida with similar large ethnic communities.
 Other such buildings to come into fruition include El Centro Asturiano and El Circulo Cubano.

 Besides greeting and orienting new arrivals, new arrivals were offered social, cultural, recreational, educational services and healthcare after paying membership dues.
 Soon after in 1904 the society built their own hospital, which would become one of the top medical facilities in Florida at the time.
 A clubhouse was built in 1892 and included a dance hall, theater, a canteen, soda fountains and classrooms that offered English courses.
-The 1891 building became to small for the growing membership and a new, larger one we see today was constructed in 1912.
+The 1891 building became too small for the growing membership and a new, larger one we see today was constructed in 1912.

 Rajtar, Steve (2007).
 "The 1900s".
 A Guide to Historic Tampa.
 The History Press. p.
 63 Staff (2010-07-09).
-"National Register Information System".
-National Register of Historic Places.
-National Park Service.
-"Florida – Hillsborough County".
-National Register of Historic Places